lailabougria/talks/an-exception-occurred-please-try-again/samples/README.md

 }
 ```

 PS: There's an [issue on the NServiceBus repo for out-of-the-box Jitter support](https://github.com/Particular/NServiceBus/issues/6534).
-Feel free to go give it a thumbs up ;-)
+Feel free to go give it a thumbs up :wink:

 ## Considerations when applying custom retry strategies